companieshouse/penalty-payment-api/README.md

 Pull image from private CH registry by running `docker pull 169942020521.dkr.ecr.eu-west-2.amazonaws.com/local/lfp-pay-api:latest` command or run the following steps to build image locally:

 1. `export SSH_PRIVATE_KEY_PASSPHRASE='[your SSH key passhprase goes here]'` (optional, set only if SSH key is passphrase protected)
+# TODO: this command is to be revisited when we know more about the AWS setup
 2. `DOCKER_BUILDKIT=0 docker build --build-arg SSH_PRIVATE_KEY="$(cat ~/.ssh/id_rsa)" --build-arg SSH_PRIVATE_KEY_PASSPHRASE -t 169942020521.dkr.ecr.eu-west-2.amazonaws.com/local/lfp-pay-api:latest .`